ThomasD-FL/Crypto_SysSec/README.md

 Dai: The DAI Coin is a crypto currency that represents the equivalent of exactly 1 US dollar.
 Other crypto currencies such as Bitcoin, Ether & Co. have their own value that increases or decreases in value compared to a normal currency such as US dollars or euros.

 Technologically speaking, DAI runs on the Ethereum blockchain.
 This coin therefore also represents a decentralized cryptocurrency.

+There are several useful reasons to use DAI instead of the US dollar:
+1. The almost 2 billion people in the world without access to the banking system can participate in business life with the help of this cryptocurrency.
+In addition, this currency serves as an inflation protection for citizens of a country with high inflation.
+To do this, they simply invest the local currency in DAI
+2. You can use DAI for smart contracts and thus carry out automated transactions.
+3. You can send the DAI Coin very quickly and cheaply around the world.
+In contrast to conventional international transfers, you save a lot of time and money.
+4. Since the cryptocurrency runs decentrally on the blockchain, you don't need to trust a bank or other central authority.
+The coin is distributed decentrally in the network.